 You may have heard of something called position 0.

-These results, which are also called featured snippets, are displayed at the very top of the SERP and are extracted from the websites giving a very specific response to a user’s search query.
+These results, also called featured snippets, are displayed at the top of the SERP and are extracted from the websites, giving a specific response to a user’s search query.

 Therefore, it makes sense to compete for the desired position.
 Your page should contain clear answers to the questions that your audience is most likely to have.

 24. User feedback